You've got questions, we've got answers!

 Scrap metal is not accepted in the City of Tampa’s recycling program and instead should be placed in your trash cart.
 Scrap metal in large quantities may be worthwhile to be taken and sold to a private metal recycler.
 Metal items not accepted in the recycling program but placed in with your trash will be sent to the Waste to Energy Facility.
 This facility recovers metals for recycling.

 Electronics or batteries of any kind are never to be placed in your recycling cart.
 Any electronics with rechargeable batteries must be taken to special drop-off locations for proper disposal, like Hillsborough County’s Household Hazardous Waste Drop-off sites.
 Most household electronics without rechargeable batteries like a blender or an extension cord, can be placed in your blue cart for garbage collection.
 To learn more about Household Hazardous Waste disposal visit: tampa.gov/HHW

 All items must be clean and empty and cardboard is not an exception.
-When soiled with oils, cheese, and other food residue, cardboard used for pizza boxes is not recyclable.
+When soiled with oils, cheese, and other food residue, cardboard used for pizza boxes is not accepted for recycling locally.
 Clean fibers are best for recycling paper goods.
-Dirty, soiled, or wet paper or cardboard items are not recyclable: this includes soiled donut boxes.
+Dirty, soiled, or wet paper or cardboard items are more scarcely accepted for recycling but not accepted locally: this includes soiled donut boxes.